perladvent/perldotcom/content/article/consistency-in-tmtowtdi-perl.md

 Commit both `.perlcriticrc` and `.perltidyrc` to your repo.

-Setup the Git Pre-commit Hook
+Set Up the Git Pre-commit Hook
 ------------------
 For existing projects, you'll want to run perlcritic and perltidy on all existing files *before* creating this pre-commit hook, fixing any files which don't pass perlcritic or break perltidy.
 This is so that each subsequent commit will only be critiqued and tidied on the changes contained in the commit.